-- Expsoure to cats feces through touching your mouth and swallowing cat litter after changing cat litter.
+- Exposure to cats feces through touching your mouth and swallowing cat litter after changing cat litter.

 - Eating fruits and vegetables if they are not washed or peeled.

-- Eating under-cooked or raw meat (especially lamb meat) and even by handling raw meat and not washing your hands afterwards.
+- Eating undercooked or raw meat (especially lamb meat) and even by handling raw meat and not washing your hands afterward.

 - Contaminating food with knives, utensils, cutting boards and other foods that have had contact with raw meat.

 - Receiving an infected organ transplant or blood transfusion, though this is rare.

 - Wash your hands frequently.
 Wash hands with soap and water after any exposure to soil, sand, raw meat, or unwashed vegetables.

 - Wash and/or peel all fruits and vegetables before eating them.

 - Have someone who is healthy and not pregnant change the cat's litter box daily.
 If this is not possible, wear gloves and clean the litter box every day, because the parasite found in cat feces needs one or more days after being passed to become infectious.
 Wash hands well with soap and water afterward.